neonmik/Wave-Machine-Firmware/README.md

         - Add MIDI Clock out.
 Needs to be 24ppqn, and have high priority timing wise, and obvs be in sync with the synth... (last bit might be more tricky).

-    - Multicore
-        - Move Note_priority back to core1 - Take the time pressiure off core1, and has it send voice assignments via a queue.
-        - ????
-Test swapping the cores back now I've proved 15~ voices on core0.

     - Prove hardware functions:
         - MIDI